-- ☐ Consider taking SAT or ACT test prep classes after sophomore year. - Determine your Student Aid Index (SAI) with a free calculator at CollegeBoard. org.
-Your SAI is the minimum you are expected to pay for one year of college. - ☐ Get an analysis from a financial professional to determine how you'll pay. - Build a wide list of schools based on location, size, majors, etc. - Narrow list by using each school's net price calculator to see what your estimated price would be after aid and/or scholarships are deducted. - □ Start visiting schools in junior year, ideally while class is in session.
+- Consider taking SAT or ACT test prep classes after sophomore year. - Determine your Student Aid Index (SAI) with the Federal Student Aid Estimator on the Federal Student Aid website.
+Note: This was previously referred to as the Expected Family Contribution (EFC). - Get an analysis from a financial professional to determine how you'll pay. - Build a wide list of schools based on location, size, majors, etc. - Narrow list by using each school's net price calculator to see what your estimated price would be after aid and/or scholarships are deducted. - Start visiting schools in junior year, ideally while class is in session.
 See if schools require an interview. - Begin your college application essay no later than the summer before senior year.
-Common App prompts are released in the spring. - ☐ Weigh pros and cons of early action/early decision. - ☐ Complete your Federal Application for Student Aid (FAFSA) and CSS Profile early, starting October 1.
-Check Student Aid Report that you'll get online days after FAFSA is sent. - Make a list of all admission and financial aid application requirements for each school (supplemental essays, CSS Profile, etc.) and keep track of deadlines. - ☐ Compare award letters and consider appealing for more aid. - ☐ Complete the FAFSA and other aid applications each year throughout college. - Review loan options if needed and learn about interest deferral and repayment schedules.
+Common App prompts are released in the spring. - Weigh pros and cons of early action/early decision. - Complete your Federal Application for Student Aid (FAFSA) and CSS Profile early, starting October 1.
+Check Student Aid Report that you'll get online days after FAFSA is sent. - □ Make a list of all admission and financial aid application requirements for each school (supplemental essays, CSS Profile, etc.) and keep track of deadlines. - Compare award letters and consider appealing for more aid. - Complete the FAFSA and other aid applications each year throughout college. - Review loan options if needed and learn about interest deferral and repayment schedules.